khuynh92/chewsit-server/README.md

 # Chewsit Server

-This is the server for chewsit 3.0
+This is the server for chewsit 3.0.
+Currently being rebuilt using MongoDB and express.

+Visit the front end repository at https://github.com/khuynh92/chewsit-client

 ## Setup